Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Experiments Analysis

 \subsection{Evaluation on other datasets}

-We evaluate the performance of \textit{HETMM} on 4 additional anomaly detection benchmarks: The Magnetic Tile Defects (MTD) \cite{MTD}, Mini ShanghaiTech Campus (mSTC) \cite{mSTC}, MVTec Structural and Logical Anomaly Detection (MVTec SL AD) \cite{MVTECLOCO} and MVTec Logical Constraints Anomaly Detection (MVTec LOCO AD) \cite{MVTECLOCO} datasets.
+We evaluate the performance of \ti{HETMM} on 5 additional anomaly detection benchmarks: The Visual Anomaly (VisA) \cite{VisA}, Magnetic Tile Defects (MTD) \cite{MTD}, Mini ShanghaiTech Campus (mSTC) \cite{mSTC}, MVTec Structural and Logical Anomaly Detection (MVTec SL) \cite{MVTECLOCO} and MVTec Logical Constraints Anomaly Detection (MVTec LOCO) \cite{MVTECLOCO} datasets.
 All the images are rescaled into 256$\times$256 resolutions.